jagjourney/jaggrok-elementor/readme.txt

 * **API key visibility controls:** Reveal or mask keys instantly with the built-in eye toggle so only trusted teammates can view sensitive credentials.
 * **Connection status badges:** Test each provider and get immediate success, pending, or error badges that confirm when an integration is ready for production.
 * **Built-in error log viewer:** Inspect the most recent API issues without leaving WordPress; the underlying log file lives at `wp-content/uploads/aimentor/aimentor-errors.log` (with automatic fallbacks if that path is unavailable).
+* **Tone-aware rewrites:** Highlight Elementor copy and apply the “Rewrite with Tone” action to instantly align language with the saved brand keywords or preset voices.

 == Frame Workflow ==
 1. **Generate** layouts inside Elementor using AiMentor canvas requests.
 Each run can be archived with its provider, model, and prompt metadata for later reuse.